burritoOverflow/burritooverflow.github.io/_posts/2021-04-11-IV-Channels.markdown

 });
 ```

-The `channelsLastUpdate` is a map created on server start via the `setLatestPostTimes` function, and subsequently updated when posts are added to channels.
+The `channelsLastUpdate` is a `Map` created on server start via the `setLatestPostTimes` function, and subsequently updated when posts are added to channels.
 `setLatestPostTimes` runs multiple queries for the latest post in each channel, and sets the timestamp as the value for the channel name key.
 The value is
 returned to the requesting client from the channel route param in the `updatetime` route handler above.